I was tracking down a bug in a big open-source project — let's call it

 My test script (see below) builds Foo and runs it to see whether its

 output shows the bug.
-Its exit code is 0
+Its exit code is 0 if the bug appears, and 1 if it doesn't.
+That's all standard practice with git bisect.

 git bisect reset git bisect start git bisect bad git bisect good 2e243b2bc git bisect run test.sh